SnapAudit: Active Auditing of Differentially Private In-Context Learning via Snapshot-Based Simulation: Experiments

 \subsection{Setup}

-Our experiments are conducted on a high-performance cluster with H100 GPUs with two large language models: Llama-3-8b-Instruct\cite{meta2024llama31}, which serves as the primary model, and GPT-oss-20b \cite{openai2025gptoss120bgptoss20bmodel}.
-We evaluate both classification and generation using four benchmark datasets: \begin{itemize} \item Agnews, a 4-class news classification dataset \cite{zhang2015character} (major dataset for the text classification task). \item TREC, a 6-class question classification dataset \cite{voorhees2000building}. \item Samsum, a conversation summarization dataset \cite{gliwa-etal-2019-samsum} (major dataset for the text generation task). \item Xsum, a news article summarization dataset \cite{Narayan2018DontGM}. \end{itemize} We also implement three ICL-MIA baselines to compare: \begin{itemize} \item Brainwash Attack \cite{wen2024membership}, serves as the black-box baseline for the text classification task.
-We randomly mislabel the canary and inject the mislabeled canary six times in the query prompt, which was reported in the original paper to provide the optimal MIA performance. \item Repeat Attack~\cite{wen2024membership}, serves as the black-box baseline for the text generation task. \item Reference Vector Strategy~\cite{choi2025contextleak}, serves as the white-box baseline for the text generation task. \end{itemize}
+Our experiments are conducted on a high-performance cluster with H100 GPUs with two large language models: Llama-3.1-8b-Instruct \cite{meta2024llama31}, which serves as the primary model, and GPT-oss-20b \cite{openai2025gptoss120bgptoss20bmodel}.
+We evaluate both classification and generation using four benchmark datasets: \textbf{Agnews}, a 4-class news classification dataset \cite{zhang2015character}. \textbf{TREC}, a 6-class question classification dataset \cite{voorhees2000building}. \textbf{Samsum}, a conversation summarization dataset \cite{gliwa-etal-2019-samsum}. \textbf{Xsum}, a news article summarization dataset \cite{Narayan2018DontGM}.
+For PV, we set the number of partitions $T = 3$.
+For ESA, we set $T=1$.
+For KSA, we set $T=8$.
+For PoE, we set $J=8$ per-example experts.

-Unless specified otherwise (e.g., in Figure 8), all experiments are conducted with two exemplars (shots) per partition by default.
-For both canary and context selection, we randomly sample exemplars from the dataset to ensure generalization.
-Each empirical $\epsilon$ presented in the graph is a lower bound with a $95\%$ confidence \cite{nasr2023tight}.
-We repeat each experiment five times and report the mean to ensure statistical reliability.
-Besides, we perform 400K MIAs in each experiment by default to obtain a stable auditing result.